ClickCease

 Here are a few steps parents can take to help their teens develop good and safe driving habits:

-• Teach your teen to always obey the speed limit and the rules of the road, and to always buckle up.
-Their passengers should be wearing seatbelts as well.
+• Teach your teen to obey the speed limit and the rules of the road and always to buckle up.
+Their passengers should also wear seatbelts.

 • They should never use cell phones while driving.